 Uthando raises funds for a broad range of community based projects in South Africa.
 Founded in 2007, Audley have been keen supporters and each year donate money which is raised by our Africa Safari team through a variety of innovative ways such as cake sales and pig racing — the pigs being mechanical.

 Money raised for Uthando this year will go to the Nonceba Family Counselling Centre.
 This currently has four programs: after school care; counselling; child abuse prevention; and education and a place of safety (i.e. a women’s shelter and children’s safe house).

-The centre opened in 1998 and is the only child rape crisis centre in the sprawling township of Khayelitsha on the outskirts of Cape Town.
+The center opened in 1998 and is the only child rape crisis center in the sprawling township of Khayelitsha on the outskirts of Cape Town.
 A true grass-roots community project, Nonceba (which translates to “concern” in the local isiXhosa language) was started after one woman’s decision to take action against the scourge of child rape and abuse in her community.